 In the last few years, companies have been criticized for both performative allyship and rainbow-washing:

 - Performative allyship is a form of action appearing to promote change but that, in reality, raises little to no impact and maintains the status quo.
 It is usually acted out by people who have privilege and power and serves as a way to minimize scrutiny and garner approval.

 - Rainbow-washing is a form of performative allyship.
 It provides optics that suggest allyship, but there is no substantive action behind the visual cues.
 It serves as a way to co-opt and commodify movement.

 These themes are especially relevant to the latest criticism facing companies in the U.S. For example, companies are being challenged for celebrating Pride while also donating to politicians and political candidates who sponsor discriminatory anti-transgender legislation.
 According to data highlighted by PBS, 2021 has set a record in anti-trans bills in America.
 With this growth in oppression, allies and advocates—as individuals and companies—can show solidarity and advocacy in combatting increasing transphobia in society, socially and politically.

 Pride is not important just because we want to celebrate our right to love and be ourselves—it exists so that we remember the continued sacrifice of surviving in a world that has been systemically and socially structured to repress our identities.

 How Companies Can Combat Performative Allyship and Rainbow-Washing

 - Ask yourself questions to recognize when a Pride campaign lacks impact.
-What is the transformative impact you seek to have within the LGBTQ+ community?
+What is the transformative impact you seek to have within the LGBTIQ+ community?
 How can you be inclusive of stakeholders with lived experience?
 Beyond Pride month, how can you integrate this into regular business operations and culture?